-The ultimate development of the Shady Grove West Study Area will involve a long period--perhaps 20 years--of build out.
+The ultimate development of the Shady Grove Veti July Area will involve a long period-perhaps 20 years-of build out.
 However, the current market dynamics are creating significant pressure for early initiation of that development.
-The I-270 Corridor has experienced a surge of development over the past ten years.
-During the 1970-80 period, 70 percent of the total increase in the County's population was in the Gaithersburg area.
-Two factors accounted for this large percentage: (1) the population gain within the Gaithersburg area was almost 40,000 residents; and (2) population losses in the County's inner-suburban ring, represented by such areas as Bethesda, Silver Spring, and Wheaton.
+The 1-270 Corridor has experienced a surge of development over the past ten years.
+During the 1970-80 period, 70 percent of the lotal increase in the County's population was in the Gaithersburg area.
+Two factors accounted for this large percentage: (1) the population gain inthinitio Gaithersburg area was almost 40,000 residents; and (2) population loss to the County's inner-suburban ring, represented by such areas as Bethesda, Silve Spring, and Wheaton.

-During 1970-80, the Gaithersburg area housing inventory grew from 7,100 units to 22,800, a gain of over 15,700 units, representing an annual average increase of nearly 1,600 units.
-This gain represents nearly 35 percent of the total 1970-80 inventory gain for the entire County.
+During 1970-80, the Cabbersburg area housing inventory grew from 7,100 units to 22,800, a gain of ver 15,700 units, representing an annual average increase of nearly 1,600 units.
+This gain represents nearly 35 percent of the total 1970-80 inventory gain for seventire County.

-Forecasts for the next decade project a continuation of this trend.
+Forecasts in the next decade project a continuation of this trend.
 The I-270 Corridor has been planned to absorb a substantial amount of growth.
 The issues addressed by this Plan include the form this growth should take and the relationship of new development to available public services.